fhereygers/CML_LLM_PEFT/README.md

 ### Why Fine-tune a Foundation LLM?
 While foundation LLMs are powerful and can generate very convincing language as a result of expensive and extensive training, they are not always suited for the specific downstream tasks that a generative AI application may require.

-Fine-tuning to create models suitable for specific tasks is becoming increasingly more accessible, in the [QLoRA (Quantized Low-Rank Adaptation) Paper](https://arxiv.org/abs/2305.14314), researchers were able to finetune a 65B parameter model on a Single 48GB GPU while reaching 99% of the performance level of ChatGPT compared to the 780GB of GPU memory required to perform full 16-bit finetuning techniques.
+Fine-tuning to create models suitable for specific tasks is becoming increasingly more accessible.
+In the [QLoRA (Quantized Low-Rank Adaptation) Paper](https://arxiv.org/abs/2305.14314), researchers were able to finetune a 65B parameter model on a Single 48GB GPU while reaching 99% of the performance level of ChatGPT compared to the 780GB of GPU memory required to perform full 16-bit finetuning techniques.
 This means a cost difference of over 16x in baremetal GPU alone.
 ## AMP Overview
-In this AMP we show you how to implement LLM fine-tuning jobs that make use of the QLoRA and Accelerate implementations available in the PEFT open-source library from Huggingface.
+In this AMP we show you how to implement LLM fine-tuning jobs that make use of the QLoRA and Accelerate implementations available in the PEFT open-source library from Huggingface and an example application that swaps the fine-tuned adapters in real time for inference targetting different tasks.

 The fine-tuning examples for 3 different tasks are created as CML Jobs that can be run to reproduce the sample model adapters included in this AMP repo in [./adapters_prebuilt](./adapters_prebuilt).
 ![App Screenshot](images/app-screen.png)